Galway Theatre Festival (May) – Ultimate Guide

-The Galway Theatre Festival is a unique performance arts festival held in early May in Galway City, Ireland — usually spanning about nine days of theatre, circus, storytelling, and experimental shows.
+The Galway Theatre Festival 2026 is a vibrant performance arts celebration held in Galway City, Ireland.
+Spanning ten days from April 30 to May 9, the festival showcases a diverse mix of theatre, circus, storytelling, and experimental shows.

 🎭 Galway Theatre Festival – Quick Overview